The Xometry app works best with JavaScript enabled!

 Strength = Force / Area

-The force represents the load required to break the material and the area is the cross-sectional area of the test sample before deformation.
+The force represents the load required to break the material, and the area is the cross-sectional area of the test sample before deformation.
 The ultimate tensile stress formula is the same as the tensile strength formula.
-However, stress is the amount of force experienced per area and strength is the force experienced to break the sample per area.
+However, stress is the amount of force experienced per area, and strength is the force experienced to break the sample per area.

 How To Calculate Ultimate Tensile Strength?

 A tensile test is performed to calculate the ultimate tensile strength.
-First, a test specimen is prepared into a “dumbbell” shape to ensure the part breaks in the middle.
+First, a test specimen is prepared into a “dumbbell” (also known as a “dogbone”) shape to ensure the part breaks in the middle.
 The specimen’s cross-section is then measured and recorded.
 After that, the part is loaded into the tensile test machine.
 The machine will apply a load until the test piece fails.
 Most modern tensile testers can record the force applied and use the cross-section to display the tensile strength automatically once the test is complete.
 If not, the force and cross-sectional area can be put in the formula:

 Strength = Force / Area